Flood control projects scandal in the Philippines: Senate

 Former House Speaker and Representative Romualdez (Leyte-1st) has rejected allegations regarding receiving money from infrastructure projects, which were supposedly delivered to his home.
 He clarified that his residence cited in these claims has been under renovation since January 2024.
 Romualdez criticized the testimony of a witness, Guteza, which was linked to Marcoleta, asserting it is fabricated and aims to erroneously connect him to a kickback scheme.
 A significant flaw in Guteza's testimony is the assertion that deliveries were made to Romualdez's home in December 2024, a claim he deemed impossible due to the ongoing renovations.
 Romualdez emphasized the absurdity of the allegation, reinforcing that the renovation left the property unoccupied except for construction workers.
 He cites the principle "falsus in uno, falsus in omnibus," asserting that if one aspect of the testimony is false, the entire account is unreliable.

 Representative Eric Yap (Benguet) also denied allegations of delivering money to Representative Co.
 He stated that he never participated in such activities, calling the claims untrue and expressing disappointment at being implicated in alleged irregularities that affected his integrity and commitment to serving his constituents.

 Executive Secretary Lucas Bersamin denied allegations from former DPWH Undersecretary Roberto Bernardo regarding a claimed "15% agreed commitment" intended for the Office of the Executive Secretary (OES).
 He asserted that the claims made in Bernardo's sworn affidavit were untrue and emphasized that the OES is not involved in the DPWH budget allocation processes.
+On November 18, 2025, Malacañang announced the resignation of Bersamin and Budget Secretary Amenah Pangandaman to allow for the two to be subject to further investigation.

 DepEd Undersecretary Trygve Olaivar denied involvement in alleged irregularities, where he was accused of receiving a cut.
 He welcomed any investigation and stated he would take a voluntary leave of absence to cooperate fully with the inquiry.